Azure/azure-iot-sdk-c/certs/readme.md

 The Azure IoT Hub certificates presented during TLS negotiation shall be always validated using the appropriate root CA certificate(s).

 The samples in this repository leverage the certificates in `certs.c` for the United States, Germany sovereign cloud and China sovereign cloud.
 Additionally, we provide the root certificate for use with ECC (enabled in IoT Hub Gateway V2).
 By default, all certs are included in the build.
-To select a specific cert, use one of th efollowing options during the cmake step of your [environment setup](https://github.com/Azure/azure-iot-sdk-c/doc/devbox_setup.md).
+To select a specific cert, use one of the following options during the cmake step of your [environment setup](https://github.com/Azure/azure-iot-sdk-c/doc/devbox_setup.md).

 ```
 cmake .. -Duse_baltimore_cert         // Baltimore CyberTrust Root.
 Standard.